 Williams Ward is an 18 bed inpatient adult general psychiatric ward.
 The ward serves to provide acute stabilization of patients in crisis.
 We do not treat primary substance related disorders or inpatient detoxification.

 The treatment team is composed of a psychiatrist, psychologists, nurses, clinical social workers, recreational therapist, psychiatric residents, medical and nursing students and other ancillary staff as needed.
 Physician assessments are done daily.
 Regular group therapies are provided.
-Consultations are available, as clinically indicated, by other medical and surgical disciples.
+Consultations are available, as clinically indicated, by other medical and surgical disciplines.

 Referrals for inpatient hospitalization can be made by calling 919-970-0519.